Biden: Pope told him he should 'keep receiving communion'

 “Biden thanked His Holiness for his advocacy for the world’s poor and those suffering from hunger, conflict, and persecution,” the White House said.
 "He lauded Pope Francis’ leadership in fighting the climate crisis, as well as his advocacy to ensure the pandemic ends for everyone through vaccine sharing and an equitable global economic recovery.”

-Biden takes pride in his Catholic faith, using it as moral guidepost to shape many of his social and economic policies.
+Biden takes pride in his Catholic faith, using it as moral guidepost to shape his social and economic policies.
 He wears a rosary and attends Mass weekly.

-After leaving the Vatican, Biden said he had a “wonderful” and that the pope prayed for him and blessed his rosary beads.
-Asked what the prayer was about, Biden replied, “Peace.”
+After leaving the Vatican, Biden said he had a “wonderful” meeting and that the pope prayed for him and blessed his rosary beads.
+He said the prayer was about “peace.”

 A dozen Swiss Guards in their blue and gold striped uniforms and red-plumed halberds stood at attention in the San Damaso courtyard as Biden and his wife, Jill, arrived.
 They were received by Monsignor Leonardo Sapienza, who runs the papal household, and then greeted one by one the papal ushers, or papal gentlemen, who lined up in the courtyard.